Welcome to your next module. This module is a cluster module that consists of the following units:

 Suzie responds:

-This area of the hospital is kept separate to the general ward because of the level of contagious infections we deal with.
+This area of the hospital is kept separate from the general ward because of the level of contagious infections we deal with.
 We need to limit the number of people who pass through or work in this part of the hospital to minimise any possible transmission.
-There are specific procedures and practises that are in place that require training to attending to these animals and ensuring they are getting the best possible care that we can offer.
+There are specific procedures and practises that are in place that require training to attend to these animals and ensure they are getting the best possible care that we can offer.

 What are your duties?